ChibiOS/ChibiOS/readme.txt

   lwIP demos.
 - NEW: lwIP related code is not centralized into a single place, no need to duplicate the code in each application or demo.
+- CHANGE: The PORT_INT_REQUIRED_STACK parameter for the Cortex-Mx ports has been increased to 32 from 16 because the stack frame sizes are increased when compiling with optimizations disabled, which is common during debugging.
+In order to save RAM trim back this value when compilung with optimizations enabled.
 - CHANGE: Macros icuGetWidthI() and icuGetPeriodI() renamed to  icuGetWidth() and icuGetPeriod().
 - CHANGE: Renamed Ethernet driver in AT91 HAL ETHD1.